The Professional Scrum Master II (PSM II ) workshop

 Negative knowledge creates drag for a training class, hence John Coleman sometimes performs pre-training-screening-calls.
 While there are no formal pre-requisites for Scrum.org classes, the trainer may request in pre-training phone calls that some attendees go to Profesional Scrum Foundations/Scrum Master (by any Scrum.org trainer) to ensure a smooth learning experience, even if the booked class ticket needs to be postponed to another date, refunding if necessary less banking fees.
 Either way at the beginning of each workshop, some kind of Scrum reset takes place to align attendees and reduce the potential for learning drag later.

-PAYMENT, FEES & CANCELLATION
+LOCATION, PAYMENT, FEES & CANCELLATION

 To ensure a full refund, cancellation must be made up to 30 days prior to the class.